SunCodeEarth/SmallTtricks/GeoVR4Web.md

 WebVR: A JavaScript-based API to support VR directly in Firefox.
 It will be evolve to WebXR.
 WebXR: The developing Web Mixed Reality API, which expands WebVR to allow augumented reality, audio, etc.

 I am not a gamer, at least not like most gamers on Steam.
 I am just looking for ways to visualize data, particularly geospatial data.
 It is also the Internet age with tremendous openness.
 So, I prefer to use the more open WebVR, WebXR to create visual representations for geospatial data.
+One advantage of WebXR is that the visuals are also good without VR headsets.
+And the two stereo graphs are also visible on the screen in VR mode, which is handy for development, debug, and illustation purposes.

+### Error: Firefox failed to create WebGL 2.0

+Sometimes, Firefox has trouble create WebGL 2.0 with errors like ```WebGL: Disallowing antialiased backbuffers due to blacklisting```.
+Solution: 1) allow antialiasing in NVIDIA Settings or NVIDIA Control Panel (assume you are using a good GeForce graphic card for VR) --> Manage 3D Settings --> Program Settings --> Firefox --> Antialiasing.
+2) Firefox about:config webgl force enable --> true.
+Use either one both to fix the problem.

 ## WebGL and Three.js